Walter Kielholz

-Walter Bruno Kielholz (born 25 February 1951 in Zurich) was chairman of the Board of Directors and former CEO of Swiss Re.
+Walter Bruno Kielholz (born 25 February 1951) was chairman of the board of directors and former CEO of Swiss Re.

 Kielholz completed a degree in business administration at the University of St. Gallen, Switzerland, in 1976.
 From 1997 to 2002 he was CEO of Swiss Re.
 He was Swiss Re's Chairman from 2009 to 2021.
 He has been Honorary Chairman of Swiss Re since April 2021.

 Biography

 Kielholz studied business administration at the University of St. Gallen, and graduated in 1976 with a degree in business finance and accounting.

 He began his career at the General Reinsurance Corporation, Zurich in 1976.
 After working in the US, UK and Italy, he assumed responsibility for the company's European marketing.
 In 1983 he opened an art gallery and picture framing business with his wife, Daphne Kielholz-Pestalozzi.
 A second gallery was opened in 1986.
 He joined Credit Suisse in 1986, where he was responsible for client relations with large insurance groups in the multinational services department.

 In 1989, Kielholz joined Swiss Re, Zurich.
 He became a member of the executive board in January 1993 and was Swiss Re's chief executive officer from 1997 to 2002, succeeding Lukas Mühlemann.
 During this period, Swiss Re introduced important new products such as Insurance Linked Securities, which enable risk-transfer to the capital markets.
 He was executive vice chairman of the board of directors from 2003 to 2006 and vice chairman from 2007 to April 2009.
 He was nominated chairman with effect from 1 May 2009.
 Before becoming their Honorary Chairman in 2021, Kielholz had been the Swiss Re Chairman since 2009.
-Sergio Ermotti, former CEO of UBS, was named as his successor as Chairman.
+Sergio Ermotti, former CEO of UBS, was named as his successor as chairman.
 His appointment was confirmed at the Annual General Meeting on 16 April 2021.
 Kielholz was a member of the board of directors of Credit Suisse Group AG from 1999 to May 2014.
 He was chairman of the bank's board of directors from 2003 to 2009.
 Upon reaching the statutory age of 70, Walter Kielholz retired as Swiss Re's Chairman in April 2021.
-In recognition of his long-standing service to Swiss Re, the Board nominated Walter Kielholz Honorary Chairman.
+In recognition of his long-standing work for Swiss Re, the Board nominated Walter Kielholz Honorary Chairman.